Paulmue0/Dicer/README.md

 # Dicer
-Visualizes A Rubis-Cube in console
+Visualizes A Rubix-Cube in console